Dr. Paul Yong

 Women’s Health Research Institute

 Heather Noga is a research manager with the Women’s Health Research Institute dedicated to the Endometriosis and Pelvic Pain Laboratory.
-Heather has a very diverse range of research experience.
-She holds a B.A. in Sociology from the University of Manitoba and an M.A. in International Criminal Justice from the University of Leeds, UK.
-However, most of her work has been focused on improving care for vulnerable populations.
+Heather has a diverse range of experience.
+She holds a B.A. in Sociology from the University of Manitoba and an M.A. in International Justice from the University of Leeds, UK.
+Her work has been focused on improving care for vulnerable populations through facilitating cross-disciplinary collaborations.
 Her interests include research design, research methods, patient engagement in research and knowledge translation.
 She currently manages the day to day aspects of the Endometriosis and Pelvic Pain Laboratory including the Endometriosis Pelvic Pain Interdisciplinary Cohort Data Registry, Endometriosis Biobanking and a variety of trainee projects.

 Natasha graduated from Queen’s University with a Bachelors degree in Life Sciences and is currently pursuing her Masters degree in Reproductive and Developmental Sciences.
 Her research focuses on measuring central sensitization (amplification of nociception), through quantitative sensory testing, and to determine its associations with bladder/pelvic floor tenderness and severity of deep dyspareunia (pelvic pain with deep vaginal penetration during sexual intercourse).
 Aside from her research, Natasha works as a Teaching Assistant for the 1st and 2nd year medical school histology labs.